 NOTE: Most of the foods that are available at Panda Express contain wheat and soy.
 If you are sensitive or allergic to either of these elements, you might want to avoid visiting this fast food restaurant for now.

-The very limited options for vegans at Panda Express are finally turning a corner with the launch of vegan orange chicken!
-This is only available at some locations right now, but will likely be rolling out nationwide in time.
+The very limited options for vegans at Panda Express turned a corner with the launch of vegan orange chicken!
+Beyond the Original Orange Chicken was available at all locations starting September 7, 2022— but it was only available for a limited time.

 When Panda Express first tested their vegan orange chicken at a few locations, they sold out before most hungry herbivores had a chance to give it a try.
 We’re eagerly waiting for them to catch up with the plant-based demand!
-It’s made with Beyond Meat and looks and tastes crazy-simliar to the Original Orange Chicken (which is not vegan).
+It’s made with Beyond Meat’s Beyond Chicken Tenders and looked and tasted very similar to the Original Orange Chicken.

 Yes!
 The noodles contain no eggs or other animal products.
 But, be aware that all of the vegan-friendly food options are cooked in the same wok as foods that contain meat.
 Panda Express has mentioned that they wipe the woks out well between uses, but they do share the same surface.
 If you are not comfortable with the possible cross-contamination, it might be best to avoid this fast food restaurant all together.